anardelli/restaurantServer/README.md

 # You can make image of this server by using following command.

-- docker build -t restaurant-server .
+- docker build -t restaurant_server .
 - docker run -it -d -p 4000:4000 restaurant_server